Closed-form approximations in multi-asset market making: Introduction

-The methods we propose are first applied to the multi-asset market making models of \cite{gueant2017optimal}.
-Then we generalize the framework in many directions to cover many important practical cases: (i)~drift in prices, (ii)~client tiering, (iii)~several request sizes for each asset and each tier and (iv)~fixed transaction costs for each asset and each tier.
+The method we propose is first applied to the multi-asset market making models of \cite{gueant2017optimal}.
+Then we generalize the framework in several directions to cover many important practical cases: (i)~drift in prices, (ii)~client tiering, (iii)~several request sizes for each asset and each tier, and (iv)~fixed transaction costs for each asset and each tier.
 The drift in prices models the views of the market maker.
-Client tiering is a common practice in OTC markets, justified by the large spectrum of needs and behaviors in the universe of clients to be served.
-The existence of several request sizes for each asset and each tier reflects the reality that request sizes are not in control of the market makers, but rather of their clients.
+Client tiering is a common practice in OTC markets, justified by the large spectrum of needs and behaviors in the set of clients to be served.
+The introduction of several request sizes for each asset and each tier reflects the reality that request sizes are not in control of the market makers, but rather of their clients.
 The fixed transaction costs can model extra costs associated with the market making business, for instance related to trading platforms.\\

 We end this introduction by outlining our paper.
 In Section~\ref{sec:systemODE} we recall the multi-asset extensions of the Avellaneda-Stoikov model proposed in \cite{gueant2017optimal}, present the system of ordinary differential equations (the Hamilton-Jacobi equation) characterizing the value function, and state the main results regarding the optimal quotes.
-In Section~\ref{sec:generaleq}, we present our perturbative approach and compute in closed form the zeroth-order term of the expansion, which is our proxy of the value function.
+In Section~\ref{sec:generaleq}, we present our approach and compute a closed-form proxy for the value function.
 We deduce from that proxy an approximation of the optimal quotes in closed form.
-In Section~\ref{sec:perturbative}, we move one step further and show that the first-order term of the Taylor expansion (in the perturbation parameter) can easily be computed thanks to a probabilistic representation that enables the use of Monte-Carlo simulations.
-In Section~\ref{sec:extensions}, we extend our results to a more general multi-asset market making model with drift in prices, client tiering, several requested sizes for each asset and each tier and fixed transaction costs for each asset and each tier.\\
+In Section~\ref{sec:perturbative}, we use a perturbation approach to propose a correction term that can easily be computed thanks to Monte-Carlo simulations.
+In Section~\ref{sec:extensions}, we extend our results to a more general multi-asset market making model with drift in prices, client tiering, several requested sizes for each asset and each tier, and fixed transaction costs for each asset and each tier.
+Numerical examples are presented in Section \ref{num_sec}.
+They illustrate the quality of our closed-form approximations.\\